 So we all just go out to the field like we're supposed to.

-And then I hear like like gunshots and then you're gonna get it.
+And then I hear like gunshots.

 Definitely gunshots.

-In fact, a lot of us probably thought that this was the drill that we were supposed to have, you know, this semester to to practice.
+In fact, a lot of us probably thought that this was the drill that we were supposed to have, you know, this semester to practice.

 And it wasn't.

-It was a I managed to put 19 kids in the closet with me.
+I managed to put 19 kids in the closet with me.

 How long did you have to be there?

-Um less than a minute.
+Less than a minute.

 Wow, that certainly paints a picture.

-For like 30 minutes, we were just like praying and crying and then the police came and we just got out.
+For like 30 minutes, we were just like praying and crying, and then the police came and we just got out.

-I called my parents at the mic.
+I called my parents at the moment.

-It was just all crazy, like all you could think about is oh my god, my family, my friends, everything like you never think it would happen to you, but it does.
+It was just all crazy, and like all you could think about is, oh my god, my family, my friends, everything.

 Kids were freaking out.

-Some kids froze, some kids were on their phones, a lot of were on their phones just trying to snapchat everything because they thought it was a joke and it wasn't.
+A lot of were on their phones just trying to Snapchat everything because they thought it was a joke and it wasn't.

 I was sitting in class, the bottom floor of the freshman building, and all we heard was gunshots.

-We heard 15 rounds through the ceiling.
+Heard 15 rounds shoot the ceiling.

 We all dove to the left side where the windows were.

-This shooter shot through the door, poked in, saw a couple people next to me.
+The shooter, the good thing the door was locked, the shooter shot through the door, poked in, saw a couple people next to me.

-I was sitting right behind a cabinet and the bullet passed me.
+I was sitting right behind a cabinet, and the bullet passed my ear, got a girl next to me.

 We couldn't help anybody in the time because we had to stay quiet.

-You're a junior as I understand it.
+You're a junior, as I understand it.

-Um, you're in a room.
+You're in a room.

 This door is locked.